Phase-locking in $k$-partite networks of delay-coupled oscillators: Phase oscillators on a partite network

 is

 The linear dependence of $L_n$ on $n$ implies that the solutions will overlap with increasing $\tau$, leading to multistability as shown in Fig. \ref{fig: freq_sync_splay}.
-We can determine the number of overlaps as follows : branch $I_n$ overlaps the branch $I_{n + q}$ when $\tau$ of the right end point of the former exceeds the left end point of the later.
-Thus the condition for $q$ to be a positive integer is,
+For a given value of the delay parameter $\tau^{*}$, the total number of coexisting stable solutions can be determined graphically, as the total number of intersections of the branches with a vertical line at $\tau^{*}$ (see Fig.~\ref{fig: freq_sync_splay}).
+If $n$ is the index of the branch that intersects this vertical line at the highest value and $n - q$ the index of the branch that intersects at the lowest, then there clearly are $q$ coexisting solutions.
+Branch $I_n$ overlaps with branch $I_{n - q}$ when the value of $\tau$ at the extreme right end of the latter exceeds the extreme left end of the former,

 or